joshbegley/nyt-latest/README.md

 `“We will not solve our nation’s problems in one Congress if we seek only partisan solutions,” Mr. Manchin wrote in an op-ed in The Washington Post.`\
 https://nytimes.com/2021/04/07/us/politics/joe-manchin-filibuster-reconciliation.html?searchResultPosition=7

-**Bohm and Realmuto Power Phillies Past Mets**\
+**Phillies Power Up to Beat Mets and Yankees Lose in Extra Innings**\
-`Philadelphia’s offense made up for lost time, leading the team to a series win over a division rival.`\
+`Bohm and Realmuto both hit three-run homers for Philadelphia, leading to a series win over a division rival.`\
 https://nytimes.com/2021/04/07/sports/baseball/mets-yankees.html?searchResultPosition=8

 **Williamstown Festival Will Take the Shows Outside**\